Gemini (cryptocurrency exchange): Launch

+Development

-In October 2017, Gemini announced that it was allowing registered users to withdraw Bitcoin Cash from the exchange provided they had a balance available on the exchange prior to the Bitcoin hard fork in August 2017.
+In October 2017, Gemini announced that it allowed registered users to withdraw Bitcoin Cash from the exchange provided they had a balance available on the exchange before the Bitcoin hard fork in August 2017.

 In December 2017, the Chicago Board Options Exchange (CBOE) began to use Gemini to settle its Bitcoin futures contracts.
 CBOE partnered with Gemini so as to use Gemini's dollar denominated auction price for these contracts.
 In March 2019, CBOE announced they would stop listing Bitcoin futures.

 In April 2018, Gemini began offering "Block Trading".
 Block Trading enables Gemini users to buy and sell large quantities of digital assets outside of Gemini's continuous order books, creating an additional liquidity mechanism when trading in greater size.
 Also in April, Gemini began to utilize NASDAQ's SMARTS technology to monitor trades and combat fraudulent activity and price manipulation on its exchange.
 On May 14, 2018, the New York Department of Financial Services announced it had approved Gemini to offer Zcash (ZEC) on their platform, becoming the first licensed exchange to offer trading and custody services for it.
 On September 10, 2018, Gemini had received regulatory approval for a new product, the Gemini dollar (GUSD) from the NYDFS and would launch trading of the coin that same day.
 Gemini described the product as a stablecoin which maintains a 1-to-1 peg with the American dollar.
 On October 3, 2018, it was announced that Gemini had obtained digital asset insurance covering tokens and coins held on its exchange.
-The insurance had been brokered by Aon, a London based public risk consulting company, and underwritten by a consortium of global underwriters.
+The insurance had been brokered by Aon, a London-based public risk consulting company, and underwritten by a consortium of global underwriters.

 In November 2019, the Gemini Trust Co. bought Nifty Gateway for an undisclosed sum.
 Nifty Gateway is a marketplace for NFTs.
 The goal of the NFT marketplace is to be a custodian for various assets, including property deeds, passports, commodities, collectibles, videogame characters, movies, music and event tickets.

 In May 2020, a partnership was announced with Samsung whereby Samsung smartphone users could link their Samsung Blockchain Wallets to their Gemini accounts to view balances and transfer crypto.

+In February 2021, Gemini announced that Gemini Earn, in partnership with cryptocurrency broker Genesis, would offer a 7.4% return on customer deposits.

-In November 2021 Gemini raised $400 million investment that values the New York parent company, Gemini Space Station, LLC, at $7.1 billion.
+In November 2021, Gemini raised a $400 million investment that values the New York parent company, Gemini Space Station, LLC, at $7.1 billion.